 What if my original residence is located outside of Santa Cruz County?

 Santa Cruz County does not accept inter-county transfers.
-Currently, only the following counties will accept inter-county transfers: Alameda, El Dorado, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, Santa Clara and Ventura.
+Currently, only the following counties will accept inter-county transfers: Alameda, El Dorado, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, Santa Clara, Tuolumne and Ventura.
 This information is subject to change.
 We advise you to contact the Assessor’s office of the county you are considering moving to before taking any action.

 What if I receive a property by gift or devise?